lucas-caputi/lucas-caputi/README.md

 ## Hi there 👋

-I am Lucas Caputi, a current 4th year student at Cal Poly San Luis Obispo earning my undergraduate degree in Computer Engineering.
-I have a strong passion for electronics and embedded devices and have experience in hands-on projects in both an academic and professional environment.
+I am Lucas Caputi.
 My goal is to work on projects that have a positive impact on the world.

 ## Contacts